Frequently Asked Questions

 Security & Compliance

-Hygraph is SOC 2 Type 2 compliant, ISO 27001 certified, and GDPR compliant.
-These certifications ensure enterprise-grade security and data protection.
-More details at Hygraph Security Features.
+Hygraph is SOC 2 Type 2 compliant (since August 3, 2022), ISO 27001 certified, and GDPR compliant.
+These certifications ensure adherence to international standards for information security and data protection.
+For more details, visit the Secure Features page.
+Note: For industry-specific compliance needs, contact Hygraph sales.

 Breaking down content silos with Content Federation